sagemath/sage/src/doc/en/developer/git_trac.rst

 fetch url and does not require SSH.

-Issue Tickets and Git Branches
+Trac Tickets and Git Branches
 =============================

 Now let's start adding code to Sage!